Chandan220698/ML_Project_deployment/README.md

 ## Notes
 > If adding '-e .' then we must have setup.py file in root directory.
-This will create <custom_pkg_name>-egg.info file for every package which contains "__init__.py" file
+This will create <custom_pkg_name>-egg.info file for every package which contains "__init__.py" file.
+> Where "-e ." executed inside "requirements.txt".
+Its actually lunching the "setup.py" hence the egg.info file will get created for all custom packages.